 The Salvation Army’s Conflict of Interest Policy aims to protect the organisation’s welfare and best interests over and above all priorities and objectives.
 The policy mandates that no key personnel of The Salvation Army shall be involved in activities that violate the principles of the organisation and derive any personal profit or gain, directly or indirectly, by reason of his or her work with The Salvation Army.
-Each key person shall disclose to the Finance Council of personal interest which he or she may have in any matter pending before the organisation and shall refrain from participation in any decision on such matter, upon his/her taking up of the employment/appointment in the organisation.
+Each key person shall disclose to the Finance Council of personal interest which he or she may have in any matter pending before the organisation and shall refrain from participation in any decision on such matters, upon his/her taking up employment/appointment in the organisation.
 Annual declaration of interests by key personnel is required.
 He/She shall fully disclose to the Finance Council in the event a conflict of interest situation may arise.

 Position on Gambling

 The Salvation Army believes that gambling has serious and adverse effects upon vulnerable individuals and their families and upon the very fabric of society.
-Compulsive and addictive gambling is a serious social problem and creates many casualties in society, as it promotes and condones false values and is therefore detrimental to the spiritual and moral well-being of those who participate in gambling.
+Compulsive and addictive gambling is a serious social problem and creates many casualties in society, as it promotes and condones false values and is therefore detrimental to the spiritual and moral well being of those who participate in gambling.
 The Salvation Army worldwide cares and rehabilitates such vulnerable casualties of gambling.
 Therefore, The Salvation Army in the Singapore, Malaysia and Myanmar Territory will refrain from receiving or applying for funding from any lottery or gambling source.

 Fraud Control Strategy